-Lynelle and Jewel presented Zapped at a Baltimore elementary school on Friday 14th November20141114_095806.
+Lynelle and Jewel presented Zapped at a Baltimore elementary school on Friday 14th November.
 The school culminated their celebration of National Youth Reading Week by inviting them to discuss Zapped with their students kindergarten through fifth grade.
 This was eleven year old Lynelle’s first experience doing a school visit, so it was both exciting and nerve-racking.

 From the teachers: